-Carving pumpkins is a Halloween tradition, but it’s not terribly little-kid friendly.
+Carving pumpkins is a Halloween tradition, but it’s not very little-kid friendly.
 Decorating your pumpkins is totally different though and very kid friendly!
-You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms, get into the Halloween spirit, and have great Halloween decorations all month long.
+You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms.
+It’ll get you into the Halloween spirit, and you’ll have great Halloween decorations all month long.

 Here are 12 kids pumpkin decorating ideas using process art techniques such as pour painting, sticker art, drawing and doodling, and making faces out of modelling clay.

 Creating and playing with playdough is great all year round and is wonderfully adaptable to using with seasonal and holiday themes.